-1. All documents constituting or reflecting communications, regardless of the subject matter, between the Department and its employees or representatives, on the one hand, and either or both of ACICS (including its representatives, counsel, and employees) and/or Career Education Colleges and Universities ("CECU"), formerly known as the Association of Private Sector Colleges and Universities ("APSCU"), including its representatives, counsel, and employees.
+1. From June 1, 2019 to the present, all documents constituting or reflecting communications, regardless of the subject matter, between the Department and its employees or representatives, on the one hand, and ACICS (including its representatives, counsel, and employees) on the other.

-For purposes of this request, we ask that the Department include at least following individuals in custodians required to conduct a search:
+For purposes of this request, we ask that the Department include at least following individuals as custodians required to conduct a search:

 - Betsy DeVos

 - Josh Venable

 - Bob Eitel

 - James Manning

 - Kathleen Smith

 - Diane Auer Jones

+- Carlos Muniz

 - Steven Menashi

 - Donna Mangold

 - Jed Brinton

 - Jeffrey (Justin) Riemer

 - Sally Morgan

 - Steven Finley

 - Herman Bounds (and all staff in the OPE Accreditation Group)

 - Beth Daggett

 - Lynn Mahaffie

 - Jennifer Hong

 - Gail McLarnon

 - Frank Brogan

 - Phil Rosenfelt

+- Reed Rubinstein